knoxy5467/a-better-notion/README.md

 For the description, give a detailed explanation of the issue and link relevant code Set the status of the issue using the labels menu on the right.
 Optionally, assign the issue to a developer Submit the issue.

+# Querying Database
+Once you have the database running in either Docker or on your local intallation you can interact with it in 1 of 2 ways.

+## psql (the standard postgres interface)
+In order to run normal Postgresql queries you will need to install postgres on your computer.

+when postgres is installed on your computer you can connect to the database with `psql "postgres://abn:abn@localhost:5432/abn?options=-c%20search_path%3Dtask"`

+an example query to create a task would be
+`INSERT INTO task (completed, title)
+VALUES (false, "my task title");`

+and to retrieve value from this table you would use `SELECT * FROM task;`